Moonsatsuma/puqunwang/pages/cv.md

 The year 2020 is a transition year for me, and probably so for a lot of people.
 After working in the field for 8 years, I developed an urge to move to the next stage of my career.
 Compared to "me" eight years ago, I am definitely more mature, both academically and personally.
 I also lost the excitement of learning when I began my Ph.D studies.
 I also want "meaning" now.

 ## About the site
 When I look back from this point, the way that I developed from a Ph.D student to a young researcher is probably not different from others.
 However, I have been lonly and could only see "me" along the way.
+I wished that someone has shared their feelings with me in the past years.